microsoft/powerbi-client-react/CONTRIBUTING.md

 ```
 npm test
 ```
-By default the tests run using Headless Chrome
+By default the tests run using PhantomJS browser

 The build and tests use webpack to compile all the source modules into bundled module that can be executed in the browser.

 ## Running the demo

 ```
+npm run install:demo
 npm run demo
 ```